-Travelling east on the M27 is the New Forest National Park, one of the largest remaining tracts of unenclosed pasture land, heathland and forest in Southern England.
+The New Forest National Park is one of the largest remaining areas of unenclosed pasture land, heathland and forest in Southern England.
 It was proclaimed a royal forest by William the Conqueror, featuring in the Domesday Book.
-Pre-existing rights of common pasture are still recognised today, and are enforced by official verderers.
 In the 18th century, The New Forest became a source of timber for the Royal Navy.
-It remains a habitat for many rare birds and mammals.
-The region is known for its heathland, forest trails and native ponies.
-In the southeast, the National Motor Museum houses F1 race cars and vintage motorbikes.
-Exbury Gardens & Steam Railway is home to exotic trees, plus colourful rhododendrons and azaleas.
-Owls, otters and wolves are among the residents of New Forest Wildlife Park.

 Sandbanks Ferry is a chain ferry for pedestrians and vehicles which crosses the entrance of Poole Harbour.
 It crosses from Sandbanks to Studland, connecting the coastal parts of the towns of Bournemouth and Poole with Swanage and the Isle of Purbeck.